Faculty Profile for Dr. Barbara A Hewitt

 Research Interests

-My areas of research are diverse.
-My main focus applies theories in adoption of computers and security to identify what motivates individuals to protect their home computer either for personal use or to work in a hybrid work environment.
+My areas of research are socio technical systems theory and healthcare.
+The socio technical systems research evolves around adoption of computers and security to identify what motivates individuals to adopt and use different protective measures while using personal computer either for personal use or to work in a hybrid work environment.
 I explore how security and privacy impact an individual's decision to use healthcare systems including telehealth and patient portals.
 I have studied knowledge sharing, ethics, and healthy behaviors including using wearable devices, considering genetic testing, and those with diabetes.
 In a recent qualitative study, we examined how a collaboration between HIM and PT faculty allowed PT faculty to explore the use of health informatics in classes within a DPT program.
 In a new study, a colleague and I are examining how digitalization in the form of digital tools and digital maturity impacts the collaborative knowledge environment of supply chain workers in a hybrid environment.

 Selected Scholarly/Creative Work